andrlikjirka/4it573-dreamify-crowdfunding/README.md

 To run end-to-end tests (using independent test-app instance on port 3001):

 1. make sure you have node.js installed on your machine
-2. run: `npm install`
-3. run on your local machine in new terminal window: `npm run test`
+2. run tests on your local machine in new terminal window: `npm run test`
-4. run tests in UI mode